fxschaefer/ejpt/README.md

   ### Linux Privilege Escalation: Exploiting a vulnerable program
-    - get a session and upgrade it with sessions x -u
+    - get a session and upgrade it with sessions -u x
+    - i've check the enum_protections module and find out there was a software called "CHKROOTKIT" that is vulnerable to a priv esc. vulnerability